mschae/cors_plug/README.md

 Whenever I get around to, I will bump the plug dependency to the latest version of plug.
 This will ensure compatibility with the latest plug versions.

-As of Elixir and OTP, my goal is to test against the three most recent versions respectively.
+As of Elixir and Open Telecom Platform (OTP), my goal is to test against the three most recent versions respectively.

 ## Configuration